How do you know when to take profits on a winning stock?

 4. Sell When a Winning Stock Reaches Your Target Price

-Selling a winning stock when it reaches your target price is another system-specific sell discipline that has some advantages.
+Selling a profitable stock when it reaches your target price is another system-specific sell discipline that has some advantages.
 For one thing, choosing a target sell price before buying a stock makes the sell decision much easier—your judgment isn’t clouded by how much money you’ve made on the stock.
 It also forces you to reconsider how much upside may be left in the stock at current levels.
 Of course, like selling after a certain period of time, you should build some flexibility into the system, to ensure you aren’t missing out on big winners or letting profits evaporate.

 Alternatively, you can use tools like trailing stops (or mental stops) which rise over time.
 In exchange for slightly increased downside risk if the trade loses momentum, you’ll enjoy a higher likelihood of participating in unexpected market rallies.
 Because both of these strategies require a willingness to look back at a trade that you may have exited too early, it’s important to stay disciplined and look forward to the next trade.